TobikoData/sqlmesh/docs/integrations/airflow.md

 * Support for any SQL engine can be added by providing a custom Airflow Operator.

 ## Airflow cluster configuration
 To enable SQLMesh support on a target Airflow cluster, the SQLMesh package should first be installed on that cluster.
+Make sure it is installed with the extras for your engine (if needed).
+Ex: `sqlmesh[databricks]` for Databricks.
+Check [setup.py](https://github.com/TobikoData/sqlmesh/blob/main/setup.py) for a list of extras.

 **Note:** The Airflow Webserver instance(s) must be restarted after installation.